Grief is a very

 death, and so on.
 Mourning comes in waves.
 In my own case, the wounds are

 still all too fresh from my dad's death.
-And though 22 years have passed since
+And though decades have passed since

 mom died, I still break down into tears when certain things trigger a longing